club-finder-manoa/club-finder-manoa.github.io/index.md

 This file contains default definitions for Clubs and Users and the relationship between them.

 The settings.development.json file contains a field called "loadAssetsFile".
-It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
-The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.
+It is set to true, which means that the data in the file app/private/clubs.json will also be loaded.
+If you change this value to false, the default clubs will not be loaded.

 ### **Quality Assurance**